Study: “Chemobrain” seen in breast cancer patients up to six months after treatment

 Study findings:

-- More than one-third (37%) of breast cancer patients who have had chemotherapy report difficulties 6 months after treatment.
+- More than one-third (37%) of breast cancer patients who have had chemotherapy report cognitive difficulties 6 months after treatment.

 What does this mean for me?

-This study suggests that a large number of breast cancer patients who undergo chemotherapy may experience more difficulties, such as forgetfulness and problems with concentration, than people who are not treated with chemotherapy.
+This study suggests that a large number of breast cancer patients who undergo chemotherapy may experience more cognitive difficulties, such as forgetfulness and problems with concentration, than people who are not treated with chemotherapy.
 This “chemobrain” effect can continue up to 6 months after chemotherapy has been completed.
 More work needs to be done to understand why this occurs and to identify ways to help patients who experience these difficulties.
 Patients should talk to their health care providers about this and any other symptoms they have after chemotherapy.

 Posted 2/2/17